 The reserve for financial assets at fair value through other comprehensive income is formed by the effects of fair-value measurement of other long-term equity investments.
-Upon derecognition of these investments, the reserve form is not recycled through the statement of comprehensive income (through profit or loss for the year).
+Upon derecognition of these investments, the reserve form is not recycled through the statement of comprehensive income (through profit or loss for the year), but is transferred to the component "retained earnings".